SpiralBL0CK/BlackLotus-Z2A-Challenge/README.md

 ![4](https://user-images.githubusercontent.com/25670930/234447356-0d7e2a7f-7805-40c5-a20d-d2225026e62a.PNG)

-Please reffer to solve_hash.py to see my "emulation" of this in case you wanna see a piece of automation.
+Please reffer to solve_hash.py to see my "emulation" of this in case you wanna see a piece of automation and you wanna find out what the syscall are resolve by hasing lookup algorithm.
 But non of the less this is part of a project called SysWhispers2 or at least that's what i pressume the malware's authors used as inspiration.
 None of the less please reffer to the upper videoclip of oalabs for better understanding.

 Anyways the anti_debug function is easily bypass-able and well knows(https://anti-debug.checkpoint.com/techniques/debug-flags.html#manual-checks-ntglobalflag).
 The way to bypass it is to have scyllahide installed and NtGlobalFlag checked(which you should have by default on if you use x86dbg).None of the less this is what you are supposed to check